yell0wsuit/SFPro-JP/README.md

 As a result, this repository is archived.

 ## License
-Read the Type Project EULA [here](http://typeproject.com/wp-content/themes/typeproject/files/axisfont-eula-en.pdf).
+Read the Type Project's EULA [here](http://typeproject.com/wp-content/themes/typeproject/files/axisfont-eula-en.pdf).
 The [license.md](license.md) file is for the purpose of showing the license for the [San Francisco family](../../../San-Francisco-family) repository.